Montsalvat

-Montsalvat is an artists' colony in Eltham, a suburb of Melbourne, Victoria, Australia.
+Montsalvat is an artists' community in Eltham, a suburb of Melbourne, Victoria, Australia.
 Established by Justus Jorgensen in 1934, the colony is set among gardens on five hectares (12 acres) of land, and is home to dozens of buildings, including houses, halls, studios, galleries and stables.

 All of Montsalvat's buildings were designed and built by residents using materials from a variety of sources, including Victorian era buildings then being demolished in the city centre.
 The grounds and buildings are currently used for exhibitions, performances, conferences, seminars, weddings and receptions; however, artists working in a variety of mediums continue to reside in Montsalvat.
 Several classes on various disciplines of art are offered year round by the resident artists.

 Today Montsalvat is a popular tourist attraction and the entire complex is listed on the Victorian Heritage Register.

 Etymology

 The name Montsalvat features in both German and English mythology.
 In the opera Parsifal by German composer Richard Wagner, Montsalvat is the castle, built by Titurel, where the Holy Grail is protected; and in Act III of his namesake opera, Lohengrin sings of it as home.
 In the English legend of "King Arthur and the Knights of the Round Table", Montsalvat is mentioned as the home of the Holy Grail.
 Though established only in 1934, Montsalvat has created its own myths and legends.
 Montsalvat means "Saved Mount" in Catalan.